 ‘If meaningless is the quality of TV, not of [this] work, then the work’s reproduction of meaninglessness is itself an act of signification, on e with a genuine referent in the shape of the broadcasts which it replays.
 Meanwhile, if the monitors don’t provide us with meanings, we will provide them ourselves: the aurora of light. as smoke, as solar eclipse, as the specific palette of the electronic painter; the monitors as the black pillar of Kubrick’s 2001, as a prison in which we keep our images, as the night sky against which the moon shines…’ – Sean Cubitt, Videography: Video Media in Art and Culture, Macmillan, 1993.

-David HALL’s legacy as one of the founders of video art in the UK will be recognised in this upcoming exhibition featuring his pioneering work in sculpture, film and video.
-Curated by Stephen Partridge, the exhibition features major works from his estate.- Richard Saltoun Gallery
+David HALL’s legacy as one of the founders of video art in the UK will be recognised in this upcoming exhibition featuring his pioneering work in sculpture, film and video – Richard Saltoun Gallery